Healthy Homes Assessment Haumoana

 Haumoana Healthy Homes Compliance Timeframes

-• Underfloor and ceiling insulation is a requirement to all Haumoana and New Zealand rental homes where it’s reasonably practicable to install.
+• The insulation of the ceiling and underfloor is a requirement to all Haumoana and New Zealand rental houses where it is reasonably practicable to put in.

 Beginning 1 July 2021

-• Private landlords and property managers are required to make sure that their rental properties are in compliance in accordance with Healthy Homes Standards within 90 days of a newly renewed, extended or changed lease.
+• Private landlords and property managers have to make sure that their rental properties are in compliance according to Healthy Homes Standards within 90 days of a new, renewed or varied tenant.

-• All the boarding homes (except Kainga Ora and Community Housing Providers with registered for boarding home tenancies) must comply with the Healthy Homes Standards regardless of when the tenancy began.
+• All boarding houses (except Kainga Ora and Community Housing Providers with registered for boarding home tenancies) must adhere to the Healthy Homes Standard regardless of the date the tenancy was started.

-• All households which are rented from Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must meet the Healthy Homes Standards regardless of the date when the tenancy started.
+• All houses that are rented out to Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers are required to comply with the Healthy Homes Standards regardless of the date when the tenancy started.

 Unreasonable Gaps & Holes